azureblaze/lockjaw/userguide/src/scoped.md

 from whether the type depended on is scoped or not.
 It may be an owned instance or a shared instance, but the type does not care as it will not try to move it.

+## Lifetime

+Scoped objects are owned by the component and has the same lifetime as it.

 ## Handling mutability

 In most uses a scoped type probably should be mutable to make it useful.
 However we cannot request